Why Have an Important Documents Binder

 Step #2: Plan For Evacuation

 If you are ever asked to evacuate, you likely won’t be thinking clearly.
 Take a moment now to plan out (and write down) what you will grab, where you will meet, and how you will communicate.
-You can find a detailed post on how to do this here: Evacuation Imminent.
-How to be Ready.

 I also strongly suggest adding a recent and past family photo here.
 If you were to lose a child (during a natural disaster or otherwise) and then find him / her, you may have to prove that he /she belongs to you.
 This would be especially true if the child was injured / incoherent and unable to recognize you for any reason.
 Having a older and more recent family photo is one very quick way to prove that this child does and has belonged to you for some time.